Arccotangent/pacchat/P2P-PROTOCOL.md

 Sent by a server to a client in response to `300 getaddr`

 This is sent if the server has no peers other than the client.

+## 401 invalid p2p transmission header

+Sent if the sender has sent an invalid message header.